-- problem solving

-- · logical thinking
+- problem solving - logical thinking

-- · analytical skills, and

-- research skills.

-IS MATHS RIGHT FOR ME?
+IS MATHS RIGHT

 Mathematics is rather different from many other subjects.
-An essential part of mathematical study is the challenge of analysing and solving a problem and the satisfaction and confidence gained from achieving a 'correct' answer.

-Therefor you must enjoy maths, especially algerbra, and have a good working knowledge of algebraic rules.
+An essential part of mathematical study is the challenge of analysing and solving a problem and the satisfaction and confidence gained from especially algerbra, and have a good working knowledge of algebraic rules.